hrr2000/Blood-Bank/README.md

 # Blood-Bank
-Blood Bank project created By OOP-MVC php
+Blood Bank project created By OOP-MVC php "NOT COMPLETED"